Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 # Local Cache

-The local cache {{%currentjavanet "local-cache.html"%}} is a read-only service on top of a remote Space.
+The local cache [Java version](../dev-java/local-cache.html) \|[ .NET version](../dev-dotnet/local-cache.html) is a read-only service on top of a remote Space.
 Thus, the local cache "creator" needs to have Read privileges.
 Security is enforced by the remote Space, and the proxy should be acquired by supplying the username and password.

 {{%tabs%}}